Notice: Disposal Site

 Please be sure to bring your disposal site card with you when visiting the site.
 We have a new casual disposal site caretaker and if he doesn't know you, you may be turned away without it!

-The next regular meetings for Council will be held on Monday, January 22, and February 12 and 26, 2018 .
+The next regular meetings for Council will be held on Monday, February 26, and March 12, 2018 .
 These meetings will be held at 7:00 p.m. in Council Chambers located in the Municipal Office located at 330 Hwy 595.

 The skating rink is now open for use.
 Thank you to Fire Chief Henry Mattas and the volunteers who have come out to help with the flooding of the rink and snow removal.
 For anyone else that would be willing to volunteer to clear the rink, please contact the Township Office at 476-1451.
 There are lights for night skating also.
 Once the rink lights are turned on inside the rink shack, they will go off on a timer, the first set will go off at approximately 9:45 p.m. and the second set at 10 p.m.
 Please turn off the rink shack light when you leave.
 Thank you for your cooperation and HAPPY SKATING!